Mreoch1/content-aggregator/README.md

    - Set the `YOUTUBE_API_KEY` config var in Heroku
    - Push the code to Heroku

-## Recent Updates

-- Changed app name from ContentHub to Blendr
-- Implemented client-side Reddit API calls to avoid CORS issues
-- Updated Content Security Policy to allow necessary resources and inline styles
-- Added thumbnails and publication dates to search results
-- Redesigned layout for better user experience
-- Fixed various bugs related to event handling and favorites management

 ## Live Demo

 You can view a live demo of the app here: https://blendr-4c514d99c8e5.herokuapp.com/

-Note: The alphanumeric string in the URL is a unique identifier assigned by Heroku.